hetzwaard/minish/README.md

 ---
 ## Credits
 Created as part of a shell programming exercise.
-Name inspired by *The Minish Cap* (Nintendo / The Legend of Zelda).
-Bonus features implemented (parentheses, wildcard expansion, robust heredoc behavior).
+Name inspired by *The Minish Cap* (The Legend of Zelda).

 ---
 Enjoy exploring Minish! 🍀